pygame-community/pygame-ce/docs/reST/ref/event.rst

    | :sl:`make custom user event type`
    | :sg:`custom_type() -> int`

-   Returns an integer value that represents a reserved ``pygame.USEREVENT`` for a custom use.
+   Reserves an event slot for use in a custom event ``pygame.USEREVENT`` and returns the integer that the event slot is reserved to.

    If too many events are made a :exc:`pygame.error` is raised.